projectglow/glow/docs/source/getting-started.rst

 Getting started on Databricks
 -----------------------------

-The following series of notebooks showcase how to get started with Glow on Databricks.
+The following series of notebooks showcase how to get started with Glow on Databricks on Amazon Web Services and Microsoft Azure.

+**coming soon: Google Cloud Platform**

 .. notebook:: . readme/index.html
+  :title: Databricks quickstart guide

 Getting started on other cloud services
 ---------------------------------------